emn178/jscrypto/README.md

 Composable cryptography components for JavaScript and TypeScript.

 `@jscrypto` is a small Uint8Array-first framework for wiring ciphers, modes, paddings, KDFs, formats, hashes, and presets through one registry.
-The first release focuses on classic CryptoJS-compatible cipher/KDF/format behavior currently needed by online-tools. `@jscrypto/classic` no longer depends on CryptoJS.
+The first release focuses on classic cipher/KDF/format behavior with CryptoJS-compatible outputs where compatibility is intentional. `@jscrypto/classic` no longer depends on CryptoJS.

 This project is not affiliated with Node.js `crypto`, the Web Crypto API, or npm.